Table of Contents

 Key Takeaways

-If you're about to collect Social Security benefits, or even simply plan on doing so at some point, understanding how they affect your overall retirement plan is essential.
-But even if you're already familiar with the basics, there are some key differences to consider for married couples with Social Security.
+If you are planning to collect Social Security benefits, or even thinking ahead, it is important to understand how they fit into your retirement income.
+Even if you know the basics, there are key differences to consider for married couples.

-Learning how to take Social Security based on your marital status can help you make the best of your claims — and your benefits.
+Knowing how to claim Social Security based on your marital status can help you make more informed decisions about your benefits.

 Social Security & Marital Status